Clip path

 • The applicant needs to stay and work in the country for more than 30 days

 The applicants must submit specific documents to obtain work permits for foreigners in Trinidad and Tobago.
-The application should be duly filled and submitted online.
+The application should be duly filled out and submitted online.
 The documents (mentioned in the previous section) should be kept handy for further verification.

-The applicant can use a single work permit if the application is for less than 10 people and a group application if the work permit is for more than 10 people.
+The applicant can use a single work permit if the application is for fewer than 10 people and a group application if the work permit is for more than 10 people.
 The application will be verified by the Ministry of National Security and approved within four to six weeks if there is no error in the application and documents.

 The costs associated with the work permit process are,